Charles Nelson Tripp: Later life

 After leaving Canada, Tripp travelled to the oil fields in Pennsylvania, before making his way to Louisiana.
 Throughout the American Civil War, he reportedly explored Louisiana and Texas for minerals under the orders of Edmund Kirby Smith and Henry Watkins Allen.
 After the end of the Civil War, Tripp learned of the oil discoveries on his forfeited land and returned to Canada to see if he could lay claim to his former property.
 Tripp travelled to Ottawa in 1866 to petition Parliament and succeeded in getting a small parcel of land back, which he sold for $7000.
 Tripp then travelled back to New Orleans to pay instalments on his American lands.

 Marriage and Children

-In 1855, Tripp married Almria Jane Cornish, daughter of William King Cornish, a prominent London doctor, physician and lawyer.
+In 1855, Tripp married Almria Jane Cornish, daughter of William King Cornish, a prominent London, Ontario doctor, physician and lawyer.
 Tripp abandoned Cornish when he left for the United States in November 1856, and in 1862 she applied to remove him and Richard Martin as trustees on her Enniskillen properties.
 Vice-Chancellor Spragge ruled that the Court of Chancery could appoint new trustees, but Cornish could not take full control of her properties.
 During a public auction of Tripp's land in May 1866, Cornish attempted to secure a 200-acre lot, but she lost the bid after failing to pay the deposit.